Pte Frederick Ellis Ingram (1899-1918)

 I am very sorry to have to inform you of the death of your son in action on August 8th.
 He was bearing himself magnificently by all accounts, and we are all very sad to know he has gone.
 He was very popular with both officers and men, and was an extraordinarily good soldier.
 Please accept my deepest sympathy.

-Frederick’s body was buried in the Dive Copse British Cemetery, Sailly-le-Sec and he was remembered in a special memorial service held for him in Platt Parish Church.
+Frederick was buried in the Dive Copse British Cemetery, Sailly-le-Sec, and he was remembered at a special memorial service held for him at Platt Parish Church.